Fast and exact simulations of stochastic epidemics on static and temporal networks: Models and Algorithms

 \subsubsection{NEXT-Net for temporal networks}

 NEXT-Net extends the next reaction method to simulate epidemics on temporal networks.
 It is designed to only require information on the network up to the present time and is therefore apt to simulate temporal networks whose structure evolves in response to the epidemics.
-This important requirement prevented us from simply mapping the temporal case into the static case by means of Eq.~\eqref{eq:psi_temp}.
+This feature prevents us from simply mapping the temporal case into the static case by means of Eq.~\eqref{eq:psi_temp}.
 NEXT-Net evolves the network in lock-step with the epidemics.
-At every time step, we query two times: (i) the tentative next time a link when is added or removed, and (ii) the tentative next time when a node is infected or recovers.
-We then execute the earlier event.
-Infections are handled as in the static case, considering only neighbors present at the time of infection.
-If new links are added to already infected nodes, we immediately ``activate'' these links (Fig.~\ref{fig:temporal_networks}).
-This means that we generate infection times according to the distribution $\psi(\tau)$, conditioned to the fact that the infection takes place after the link appears.
-If links connected to infected nodes are removed, we mark these links as masked, which blocks subsequent transmission events.
+At every time step, we query two times: (i) the tentative next time a link is added or removed, and (ii) the tentative next time when a node is infected or recovers, and execute the earlier event.

+To generate transmission times distribution according to Eq.~\eqref{eq:psi_temp} without knowledge of the future evolution of $\varepsilon_{ij}$, we employ a rejection sampling scheme (Fig.~\ref{fig:temporal_networks}).
+When a node is infected, it is initially handled as in the static case.
+For each neighbor present, at the time of infection the link is ``activated'', i.e. an infection time with distribution $\psi(\tau)$ is generated.
+This step tentatively assumes the link will remain present until transmission occurs.
+If new links are later added to already infected nodes, these are immediately activated as well, but the transmission time is generated assuming no transmission prior to the link's appearance, see \SIAlgorithms for details.
+If a link connected to an infected node is removed, we mark this link as ``masked'', which blocks subsequent transmission events.
 If a masked link attempts to transmit and it is later re-added, it is treated as a new link.
 If a masked link is re-added before its transmission time, it is simply unmasked.
+To distinguish these two cases, masked links are unmasked upon an attempted transmission.
+This masking/unmasking scheme effectively employs ``thinning'' \cite{lewisSimulationNonhomogeneousPoisson1979} to sample the first firing time of a Poisson process with intensity $w_{ij}\lambda(\tau)\varepsilon_{ij}(T_i + \tau)$ from the firing times generated for a process with intensity $w_{ij}\lambda(\tau)$.
+See \SIAlgorithms for a detailed description and pseudo-code of the algorithm.

-NEXT-Net also allows for instantaneous contacts, which simply transmit the disease with a probability proportional to a node's current infectiousness rate $\lambda(\tau)$.
-The algorithm described in this Section can in principle be used together with any simulation algorithm for static networks.
-In NEXT-Net, it is however currently restricted to the next reaction method.
+NEXT-Net also allows for instantaneous contacts, that simply transmit the disease with probability $1 - \exp(-w_{ij}\lambda(\tau))$.
+The algorithm described in this Section can, in principle, be used together with any simulation algorithm for static networks.
+In our implementation it is, however, currently restricted to the next reaction method.